tsuyoshicho/night-and-day/README.md

 ...where `LL` is the value closest to your current latitude.
 Then, from the vim command line, run `:call NdSchedule()`.
 This will print your theme schedule, including the precise times being used for sun-relative timings.

 Next, get today's exact sunrise/sunset times via an online search.
 (With something like "[YOUR LOCATION] sunrise sunset", Google will likely give you the information in one of those answer boxes.)
-Finally, set `nd_timeshift` to the appropriate value to achieve accurate sunrise/sunset times.
+Finally, set `nd_timeshift` to the appropriate value to get accurate sunrise/sunset times.
 Relaunch vim and run `:call NdSchedule()` again to confirm the offset.

-Note that it shouldn't be necessary for `g:nd_timeshift` to exceed a few hours in magnitude.
-Set it too high and the plugin will malfunction.

 > If your region features daylight saving time (DST) for part of the year, you can take care of the adjustment automatically by wrapping `g:nd_timeshift` in an "if statement".
 For instance, to activate DST for March through September:
 >